Castles and Camps, Commanders and Clerics

 Equestrian Statue of the Duke of Wellington, Aldershot: By Matthew Cotes Wyatt.
 In 1846 the largest equestrian statue in Britain.
 Wellington is shown as Field Marshal astride Copenhagen.
 9.1 m tall and 40 tons.
 Considered disproportionate to the Wellington Arch which it topped off (Queen Victoria thought it an eyesore), it was removed when the arch was relocated in 1882, and set up in Aldershot in 1885 at the suggestion of the Prince of Wales 'where it might be admired by the army'.

 Caesar's Camp: A late Bronze Age-Iron Age hill fort and Scheduled Ancient Monument of national importance for its size and completeness inside the defensive rings (it is multivallate).
 The rings themselves have been much disturbed by military activity and quarrying.
-The top is 177 m up and gives superb views across the heaths.
+The top is 177 m up and gives superb views across the heaths and beyond.
 The name reflects possible Roman re-use.

 Crondall: A large and attractive village originally grouped around a green.
 Tudor architecture abounds (such as The Plume of Feathers pub in which Cromwell stayed before the siege of Basing House in 1645), as does Georgian architecture.
 Powderham Castle nearby is a mere mound.